Skip to content

 Composition files

 Composition files provide an easy way to provision the stack (services and volumes) with the required options and configuration for each of the services.
+The names below reflect the bundle layout shipped in compose/.

 Compose file Platforms Description